wearefrank/haalcentraal-connector/CONTRIBUTING.md

 # Deliverables

 This project builds the following artifacts:
 * A docker image that can be used to run this application stand-alone.
-* A .jar file with only the Frank configuration of this project.
-The .jar file can be uploaded in het-integratie-platform, see https://github.com/wearefrank/het-integratie-platform.

 # CI/CD